News

 Up-and-Coming Spotlight

 • GDC 2026 (March 9–13) — Roblox is at Booth #1235, showcasing 4D generative tools and a racing game demo.
-A session on how small teams (<10 people) are capturing 25M+ concurrent users could reveal new platform strategies.
-Developer-focused, but signals for where the platform is heading. ✅ Confirmed.
+A session on how small teams (<10 people) are capturing major concurrent audiences could reveal new platform strategies.
+Developer-focused, but signals for where the platform is heading.
+Confirmed.

 • Type Soul — Continues to hold steady with its Bleach-inspired combat system.
 No major update this week, but the competitive scene remains active.